-Pigmentation can also be caused by hormonal changes, and this is why pigmentation is 3 times more common in women than men.
+Hormonal changes can also cause pigmentation to surface.
+This is why pigmentation is 3 times more common in women than men!
 Pigmentation has a higher chance of occurring when a woman is pregnant or undergoing menopause.

-Genes play a part in pigmentation as well – you are more likely to have pigmentation if it runs in your family.
+Genes play a part in pigmentation formation – you are more likely to have pigmentation if it runs in your family.

 6. Will lasers thin my skin?

-This is probably one of the most common question I get asked.
-Non-ablative lasers (Q-Switched, ProYellow Lasers) that are used to treat pigmentation does not thin the skin.
+This is one of the most common questions Mizu gets.
+Non-ablative lasers (Q-Switched, ProYellow Lasers) used to treat pigmentation do not thin the skin.
 In fact, these lasers actually help thicken and strengthen the skin.
 Heat and mechanical effect from these lasers help stimulate superficial collagen production and makes the skin thicker and feels firmer.

-The right laser treatment not only treats pigmentation, but can also brighten, cleanse, and tone the skin at the same time.
+The right laser treatment not only treats pigmentation – it also brightens, cleanses, and tones skin at the same time.

 7. Will my pigmentation come back?

 Just like a tattoo, pigmentation do not reappear after treatment.
 However, new pigmentation can still form over time due to various reasons such as hormonal changes or sun damage.
-It is therefore important to maintain a good regime to prevent new pigmentation from forming and this regime can include both maintenance laser treatments and skincare products.
+It is therefore important to maintain a good regime to prevent new pigmentation from forming.
+This regime can include both maintenance laser treatments and skincare products.